jquast/ucs-detect/docs/sw_results/terminalexe.rst

 **TIME Score Details:**

 Test execution time:
-- Elapsed time: 529.70 seconds
+- Elapsed time: 1147.06 seconds
 - Note: This is a raw measurement; lower is better
 - Scaled score uses inverse log10 scaling across all terminals
-- Scaled result: 54.4%
+- Scaled result: 41.8%

 **LANG Score Details (Geometric Mean):**

 Geometric mean calculation:
-- Formula: (p₁ × p₂ × ... × pₙ)^(1/n) where n = 119 languages
+- Formula: (p₁ × p₂ × ... × pₙ)^(1/n) where n = 118 languages
 - About `geometric mean <https://en.wikipedia.org/wiki/Geometric_mean>`_
-- Result: 74.46%
+- Result: 69.96%

 .. _terminalexewide:

 Wide character support
 ++++++++++++++++++++++

-The best wide unicode table version for Terminal.exe appears to be **16.0.0**, this is from a summary of the following
+The best wide unicode table version for terminal.exe appears to be **16.0.0**, this is from a summary of the following
 results: